bluesky/tiled/README.md

 * They MAY have any attributes.
 There are no required attributes.

 #### Extension points

+The prototype uses several user-configurable registries for extensibility of various features.

-* For each container type (e.g. "array") there is a registry mapping MIME type (e.g. `application/octet-stream`, `application/json`) to a function that can encode a block of data from that container.
+* **MIME types for data** For each container type (e.g. "array") there is a registry mapping MIME type (e.g. `application/octet-stream`, `application/json`) to a function that can encode a block of data from that container.
-* The server and client use a registry of associates each `Query` with a string name.
+* **Query types** The server and client use a registry of associates each `Query` with a string name.
 Additional queries can be registered.
-* In the method `Catalog.search`, a Catalog needs to translate the generic *description* encoded by a `Query` into a concrete filtering operation on its particular storage backend.
+* **Query support for a given Catalog type** In the method `Catalog.search`, a Catalog needs to translate the generic *description* encoded by a `Query` into a concrete filtering operation on its particular storage backend.
 Thus, custom Queries also need to registered by Catalogs.
 It is not necessary for every Catalog to understand every type of Query.

 ### JSON API